 Notes

-Experience scenic views of Vigo city and its estuary perched high above from Monte Castro, a watchtower rising 133 meters above the sea level.
-Be sure to bring your camera for capturing the moment.
+Experience scenic views of Vigo and its estuary from Monte Castro, a historic watchtower rising 133 meters above sea level.
+Be sure to bring your camera to capture the moment.

-From Monte Castro you will travel to Bayona, both a tourist destination and an active fishing port.
-Located in the south of the Rias Baixas region, Bayona is protected from the open sea by a breathtakingly beautiful bay.
-Its geographical location offers natural, unsurpassable protection for fishing and leisure sailing vessels alike.
-Discover on a walking tour the town’s old quarter which was declared an “Area of Historical and Artistic interest” by the Galician Regional Government on March 1, 1993.
-This date marked the five hundredth anniversary of the arrival of The Pinta, a caravel-type vessel used by Christopher Columbus, which arrived in Bayona with news of the discovery of America.
+Baiona, both a popular tourist destination and an active fishing port, is located in the south of the Rías Baixas region and is sheltered from the open sea by a breathtakingly beautiful bay.
+Its geographical position provides exceptional natural protection for both fishing and leisure vessels.
+The climate here is mild throughout the year.
+The town’s old quarter was declared an “Area of Historical and Artistic Interest” by the Galician Regional Government on March 1, 1993, marking the five-hundredth anniversary of the arrival of La Pinta, the caravel used by Christopher Columbus that brought news of the discovery of America.

-After your visit and walking tour of Bayona, you will have the opportunity to taste the typical products of Galicia at the Parador de Baiona – Monterreal Palace.
-Sample the snacks and enjoy the gastronomy of the region before returning to your yacht in Vigo.
+After your visit to Baiona, you will have the opportunity to taste the local gastronomy at the Parador de Baiona – Monterreal Palace, where a typical snack featuring Galician products will be served.
+Enjoy these regional flavors before returning to your yacht in Vigo.

 Notes